hansonkd/rhubarb/README.md

 ## Using GQL as an ORM client

-Now we can use our schema to make queries and Rhubarb will try to optimize them for you.
+Now we can use our schema to make queries and Rhubarb will optimize them for you.

 Currently, Rhubarb only does a few optimizations but they cover most use cases:

 * Selecting only the columns being asked for in the current GQL query
-* Inlining joins the don't produce more rows.
+* Inlining joins that don't produce more rows.
 * Managing exploding cartesian products from m:n joins
 * Pushing Aggregates to Subquery
 * Combining aggregates if they use same `GROUP BY`